artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }} {{ spacer }} {{ spacer }}

-# <b>...
-ONE MONTH LATER </b>
+# <b>ONE MONTH LATER </b>

 {{ spacer }} {{ spacer }}

-# The term Bitcoin City is used for marketing
+# Term Bitcoin City is used for marketing by the people that first wanted to press charges but then rather stole my idea

-## BY THE PEOPLE THAT FIRST WANTED TO SUE ME BUT THEN JUST STOLE MY IDEA

 {{ spacer }} {{ spacer }}